--- those to be measured subsequently at fair value (either through other comprehensive income, or through statement of profit and loss and -- those measured at amortised cost.
+- -- those to be measured subsequently at fair value (either through other comprehensive income, or through statement of - -- those measured at amortised cost.

-The classification depends on the entity's business model for managing the financial assets and the contractual terms of the cash flows

-For the assets measured at fair value, gain and losses will either be recorded in statement of profit and loss or other comprehensive income.
+The classification depends on the entity's business model for managing the financial assets and the contractual terms of the For the assets measured at fair value, gain and losses will either be recorded in statement of profit and loss or other comprehensive income.
 For investment in debt instrument, this will depends on the business model in which the investment is held.